Rollerball vs. Ballpoint Pens: A comparison

 We’ve provided scans exemplifying the stroke of each type of pen as well as the bleed onto the back of the paper.
 The paper which we’ve used is standard 80GSM computer printer paper.

 It’s also worth noting that most rollerball pens need a cap to prevent the ink from drying out and that it’s very important to remember to cap your rollerball pen when it’s not in use.
-Ballpoint pens retract with a twist or a push which makes the cap unnecessary.
+Ballpoint pens retract with a twist or a push which makes the cap unnecessary, and to some more convenient.

 To summarise: the advantages of a rollerball pen